jkrumbiegel/MakieLayout.jl/docs/src/layoutables_examples.md

 makes it layoutable.
 The underlying Scene is accessible via the `scene` field.
 You can plot into the `LScene` directly, though.

+You can pass keyword arguments to the underlying `Scene` object to the `scenekw` keyword.
-Currently you should pass a couple of attributes explicitly to make sure they are not inherited from the main scene (which has a pixel camera, e.g.).
+Currently, it can be necessary to pass a couple of attributes explicitly to make sure they are not inherited from the main scene (which has a pixel camera and no axis, e.g.).

 ```julia
 using AbstractPlotting